In this article, read on to learn about the significance, coverage, and considerations surrounding new build warranties in the UK.

 After this period, the warranty covers major structural defects for up to ten years.
 It's a safety net, ensuring your home's integrity against unforeseen structural problems.

-Defects insurance period: The first line of defense
+Defects insurance period: the first line of defence

-The defects insurance period, usually the initial two years of homeownership, is critical.
+The defects insurance period is usually the initial two years of homeownership.
 During this time, the developer corrects most defects at no cost to the homeowner.
 It includes issues like improper construction or materials failing to meet building regulations.
 This period is your first layer of protection, addressing immediate construction concerns.

 Exclusions in a new build warranty

-This section discusses common exclusions in a new build warranty.
-Typically, these warranties do not cover general wear and tear, weather damage, or issues arising from homeowner alterations.
-It's crucial to understand these limitations to avoid unexpected out-of-pocket expenses for repairs not covered by the warranty.
+Mostly, these warranties do not cover general wear and tear, weather damage, or issues arising from homeowner alterations.
+You should understand these limitations to avoid unexpected out-of-pocket expenses for repairs not covered by the warranty.

 Duration and validity of new build warranties